Graymail, what is it?

 You ask for a free e-book and with this you get the marketing emails or newsletter of a company or creator.
 But is also caused to receiving what feels like a never ending stream of messages.
 Think of LinkedIn updates, security messages, Instagram messages, notifications on delivery status, terms and conditions updates etc. etc.

 Nothing wrong with that per se, it's an exchange in the attention economy, and you might want to dip into the stream of information at some point in time again.
 But the engagement on those emails is very low, and they can clutter up your inbox.

-Google's Gmail, by the way, tries to address Graymail by applying filters for it.
+Google's Gmail tries to address Graymail by applying filters for it.
 As a result, they don't show up in your inbox right away.